|

 North Carolina, then fought at New Bern.
 During the war, it was assigned to General R. Ransom's, Pettigrew's,

 Kirkland's, and MacRae's Brigade.
 It participated in the Seven Days Battles and conflicts at Rawls' Mills and Goldsboro.
-The 26th continued the "fight" with the Army of Northern Virginia from Gettysburg to Cold Harbor, took its place in the entrenchments south of the James River, and was involved in the final campaign at Appomattox.
+The 26th continued the "fight" under the command of the Army of Northern Virginia from Gettysburg to Cold Harbor, took its place in the entrenchments south of the James River, and was involved in the final campaign at Appomattox.
 It lost 87 killed or wounded at New Bern, had 6 killed and 40 wounded during the Seven Days Battles, and of the 843 engaged at Gettysburg, more than eighty percent were disabled.
 The unit reported 16 killed and 83 wounded at Bristoe and on April 9, 1865, surrendered 10 officers and 120 men.

 Its commanders were Colonels Henry K. Burgwyn, Jr., John R. Lane, and Zebulon B. Vance.
 Colonel Zebulon Vance became North Carolina's Governor (1862-1865 and 1877-1879), and also served in the United